Joaobranquinho/Buzz_ES/README.md

 <p align="right">Manuel Xarez</p>

-> If ever there was a Software Engeneering Nobel Prize, this work would won it, no questions asked.
+> If ever there was a Software Engeneering Nobel Prize, this work would win it, no questions asked.

 <p align="right">Pedro Martins</p>